zeusta/Docs/extensions/Guide By Functions/Magento 2/Web POS.md

 ![WebPOS](./Web%20POS%20Image/image070.png)

 ####  How to issue refund
 Customers can get refund in either points or in cash.
-With Magento 2 Web POS extension, you can enable refund by reward points default of Magento 2.
+With Magento 2 Web POS module, you can enable refund by reward points default of Magento 2.
 To issue refund, go to **Orders** tab in POS screen, you choose the order that is required to refund.
 Click on **Submit Refund** button in the end.

 ![WebPOS](./Web%20POS%20Image/image071.png)